tekmarglobal/dart-api-client/docs/RegisterApi.md

 <a name="apiregistersendsmspost"></a>
 # **ApiRegisterSendSmsPost**
-> RestResultOfRegisterServiceSmsResponse ApiRegisterSendSmsPost (RegisterServiceSmsRequest body = null)
+> RestResultOfRegisterServiceSmsResponse ApiRegisterSendSmsPost (RegisterServiceSmsRequest registerServiceSmsRequest = null)